tus/tus-resumable-upload-protocol/protocol.md

 contains ` world` with a leading space.

 The next step is to create the final upload consisting of the two earlier generated partial uploads.
-In following request no `Entity-Length` header is presented.
+In following request no `Upload-Length` header is presented.

 ```